What Is a Healthcare Ombudsman? Arizona Guide for Facilities

 Keep in mind that the Arizona ombudsman program was created to help your facility, as well as the patients you serve.
 Incorporating the patient advocate into your facility’s multidisciplinary team can show your patients that you prioritize their wants and needs.

-Don’t fear punitive action; partner with your state ombudsman to help your facility prevent smaller problems from becoming major issues.
+Partnering with your state ombudsman may help your facility prevent small problems from escalating into major issues.
 Here are a few ways to help you get started.

 1. Provide State Ombudsman Information to Patients and Staff